Razia-Shaheen-Sara/CPP/CPP00/ex00/Readme.md

 ```
 std::cout: Outputs data to the console.
 std::endl: Adds a newline and flushes the output stream.
-they do not need to be used together
+They do not need to be used together

-## std::cout

 -To read about it:
  ``man 3 std::cout``